• Home

 How About Shelf Life?

 Most survival food companies have an “up to 25-year shelf life guarantee”.
-But not Mountain House, they’ve gone one step better.
+But not Mountain House; they’ve gone one step better.

 Based on their ongoing testing of actual products, Mountain House raised the shelf-life of their products to 30 years.
-And if you purchased a Mountain House before July of 2016, it’s okay!
-Their Taste Guarantee is retroactive to products dating all the way back to 1986.

 Independent studies proved the shelf life of Mountain House products exceeds 30 years under real-world conditions.

-In other words, real Mountain House meals stored for 30+ years in real-world conditions meet consumer expectations of “tasting good.”
+Real Mountain House meals stored for 30+ years in real-world conditions meet consumer expectations of “tasting good.”

 This was corroborated by many astonished reviewers of Mountain House Military meals that had been stored for up to 42 years.